Buggaboo/xtend-j2objc-template/README.md

 Workflow
 --------
+0. Be consistent and build with jdk 1.7: `jenv shell 1.7`
 1. Import ':xtendshared' into your IDE (intellij / Android Studio), work from there as usual; ':xtendshared' is its own gradle rootProject, because ':xtendshared' requires gradle-2.10, and j2objc-gradle requires gradle-2.3.
 2. Every time ':xtendshared' is built (`./gradlew build`), the java files will be copied to the ':shared' project.
 3. The same applies to `./gradlew cAT`, these will be transpiled to Objective C as well